jasonrdsouza/recipes/web/cognac-infinity-bottle.md

   - "**2021-04-01** Modeled after my [Bourbon infinity bottle](/bourbon-infinity-bottle.html), I decided to do the same with Cognac as a way to track what I've tried and what I've liked.
 Cognacs which I like/ think are a particularly good value are denoted with an asterisk"
   - "**2022-02-10** I had the Remy Martin 1738 at a bar with a friend, and really enjoyed it.
 It had a richer, almost bourbony character while still retaining its Cognac backbone.
 Probably my favorite Cognac so far."
   - "**2022-08-05** Hennessy has such a commercial presence that you assume it won't be that good, but I was surprised to find that both their VS and VSOP offerings are some of my favorite so far.
 In contrast, I wasn't impressed with the Courvoisier, finding it a bit too light and floral for my preference."
+  - "**2025-03-02** I recently got to try the Bhakta 1973 Armagnac, and was blown away with how complex and delicious it was.
+At ~$400 a bottle, it definitely won't be in the regular rotation, but it was great to try, and now there will forever be a little bit in my infinity bottle."
 basedon:
   - "[My original Bourbon Infinity Bottle](/bourbon-infinity-bottle.html)"
 ---